microsoft/WebTemplateStudio/mocks/flask-react-mocks/README.md

 ## File Structure

-The front-end is based on [create-react-app](https://github.com/facebook/create-react-app), and the back-end is based on [Express Generator](https://expressjs.com/en/starter/generator.html).
+The front-end is based on [create-react-app](https://github.com/facebook/create-react-app), and the back-end is based on [Flask](https://github.com/pallets/flask).
 The front end is served on http://localhost:3000/ and the back-end on http://localhost:3001/.
 During local development front-end and back-end communicate via a proxy defined in the package.json.

 ```
 .
-├── server/                         - Express server that provides API routes and serves front-end
+├── server/                         - Flask server that provides API routes and serves front-end
 │   ├── mongo/                      - Handles all interactions with the cosmos database
 │   ├── sql/                        - Handles all interactions with the cosmos database
-│   ├── routes/                     - Handles API calls for routes
-│   ├── views/                      - Pug error page
-│   ├── app.js                      - Adds middleware to the express server
-│   ├── constants.js                - Defines the constants for the endpoints and port
+│   ├── constants.py                - Defines the constants for the endpoints and port
-│   ├── sampleData.js               - Contains all sample text data for generate pages
+│   ├── sampleData.py               - Contains all sample text data for generate pages
-│   └── server.js                   - Configures Port and HTTP Server
+│   └── server.py                   - Configures Port and HTTP Server and provides API routes
 ├── src                             - React front-end
 │   ├── components                  - React components for each page
 │   ├── images                      - Default images